Robotic-Decision-Making-Lab/ardusub_driver/ardusub_teleop/README.md

 > [!IMPORTANT]
 > The current configuration uses the left trigger as a deadman switch for
 > manual control.
-This buttom must be pressed and released to enable manual
+This button must be pressed and released to enable manual
 > control.